 - Shortly before the conclusion of this report, B4SA notified the Solidarity Fund that the consignment of 2 million N95 masks bought through medical equipment supplier Future Med Co for R94 million, failed to meet the South African Bureau of Standards' quality assurance test.
-These tests are a critical part of the Fund's quality assurance processes. - We are awaiting the result of a second SABS test. - The masks have not been released and will remain in safekeeping until the Fund has satisfied itself that they meet the required quality and safety standards.
-This is to ensure the protection of frontline health workers. - B4SA contracted with Future Med Co, an established and licensed supplier of medical equipment by SAHPRA and a member of SAMED, a medical technology industry association. - The Solidarity Fund will pursue all available remedies to protect donors' funds, and to ensure the safety of the nation's healthcare workers.
+These tests are a critical part of the Fund's quality assurance processes. - The masks have not been released and will remain in safekeeping until the Fund has satisfied itself that they meet the required quality and safety standards or ensure the replacement of according to the right quality and standard.
+This is to ensure the protection of frontline health workers. - B4SA contracted with Future Med Co, an established and licensed supplier of medical equipment by SAHPRA and a member of SAMED, a medical technology industry association. - The Solidarity Fund is pursuing all available remedies to protect donors' funds, and to ensure the safety of the nation's healthcare workers.